msftsean/microsoft-devops-workshop/03_kubernetes_aks/01_overview/06_rbac.md

   name: jane # Name is case sensitive
   apiGroup: rbac.authorization.k8s.io
 roleRef:
-  kind: Role #this must be Role or ClusterRole
+  kind: Role # this must be Role or ClusterRole
   name: pod-reader # this must match the name of the Role or ClusterRole you wish to bind to
   apiGroup: rbac.authorization.k8s.io
 ```

-A RoleBinding may also reference a ClusterRole to grant the permissions to namespaced resources defined in the ClusterRole within the RoleBinding’s namespace.
+A RoleBinding may also reference a ClusterRole to grant the permissions to namespaced resources defined in the ClusterRole within the RoleBinding's namespace.

 ```
 # This role binding allows "dave" to read secrets in the "development" namespace.